anniecherk/anniecherk.github.io/about.md

 <p></p>

-I'm a software engineer broadly interested in systems.
-In the past I've also spent time thinking about security, programming langauges and machine learning.
+I'm a software engineer broadly interested in computer systems.
+In the past I spent time thinking about security, programming langauges and machine learning.

-I'm looking for a ✨new job✨!
-I'm interested in working on a large production system at scale, or a system in the process of scaling up.
-If you know of teams that might be a good fit, I'd love to hear from you :)
+I'm currently working on the Credit team at [Marqeta](https://www.marqeta.com/).
+I'm enjoying thinking about the realities of building complex software systems at scale.

-I previously worked as a software engineer at [Galois](https://galois.com).
+I previously worked at [Galois](https://galois.com).
 At Galois I primarily worked on [MATE](https://galois.com/project/mate/), a program analysis platform for helping developers find security vulnerabilities in their programs.

-I spent a few years in the computer science PhD program at the University Utah, where I was advised by [Vivek Srikumar](http://svivek.com/), before dropping out with my masters.
+Before that I spent a few years in the computer science PhD program at the University Utah, where I was advised by [Vivek Srikumar](http://svivek.com/), before dropping out with my masters.
 I designed and implemented [SweetPea](https://link.springer.com/article/10.3758/s13428-021-01598-2), a programming language which addresses problems of correctness and replicability of pyschology experiments, in collaboration with [Matthew Flatt](https://www.cs.utah.edu/~mflatt/), [Jonathan Cohen](https://webapps.pni.princeton.edu/ncc/JDC/Home_Page.html), [Sebastian Musslick](https://smusslick.com/) & [Ben Draut](https://github.com/drautb).

-Beyond my life at the keyboard, I work in clay, watercolor, oil, colored pencil, pastel, digital media, letterpress, silk-screen, metal, silver, wood and garlic.
+I like to make things.
+When I'm not making software, I like to make things in oil, clay, wood, watercolor, colored pencil, digital media, paper, letterpress, silk-screen, metal and garlic.
 I also like to spend a lot of time outside, soaking up sun or getting rained on.

 I attended the Recurse Center in Summer 2016, and have nothing but nice things to say about RC.
 If you've been thinking about applying, [you should do it](https://www.recurse.com/)!